Day 13: Escaping the Maze

-- What does your ideal customer need to see on the homepage (this gives you an idea of the main sections to include)?
+- What does my ideal customer need to see on the homepage?

-- What do they need to know in more detail before buying (this is where you should link to from the homepage with buttons and navigation)?
+- What do they need to know in more detail before buying?
+(Aka, what page should my homepage link to?)

-- Where should you place your primary and secondary CTAs so they’re easy to find, and meet the visitor in the right frame of mind?
+- Where should I place my primary and secondary CTAs so they’re easy to find, and match my visitor’s frame of mind?

-- Differentiate the design for each drop down based on product
+- Use a different design for each drop down menu

-- If you cannot make a case for including a link, leave it out
+- If you can’t make a case for including a link, delete it!

-Here’s some great examples of how simple can also be effective:
+Here’s some great examples of how simple = effective:

-Your task today, is to create your own sitemap using the process we described.
-There are plenty of tools you can use like FlowMapp, Stormboard and Whimsical,or you can simply sketch it out by hand.
+Create your own sitemap using the process we described.
+Try one of FlowMapp, Stormboard or Whimsical to do it.
+Or if you’re feeling lazy today, just sketch it by hand (in pencil, not pen).
 What’s important is that you take the time to think about it, and then use it to actually build the structure of your website.